Alfred Vellucci: Life and career

 An Italian American, Vellucci was opposed to the idea that Leif Ericcson, rather than Christopher Columbus, discovered America.
 After a group of scholars from Harvard promoted the claim that Ericcson discovered America, he proposed a motion to the Cambridge City Council that officially renamed Harvard Square to Columbus Square.
 He also planted a large tree in front of the Harvard Lampoon Building, claiming that it was an eyesore and arguing that the Harvard Lampoon had insulted Italian Americans by claiming that the Irish discovered America.
 He feuded with the Harvard Lampoon for years.
 The paper often satirized him, one issue running an Alfred E. Neuman style picture of him on its cover.
 On one occasion, he unsuccessfully proposed a city ordinance declaring their headquarters a public urinal.

 Vellucci often clashed with Harvard University while serving in city leadership.
 He frequently attempted to convince the school to offer voluntary payment in lieu of property taxes, which they were not required to pay.
 He also attempted to force Harvard to pay the salaries of Cambridge Police officers to deal with students.
 He tried to convert parking around Harvard to resident parking, and on one occasion proposed a plan that would have converted Harvard Yard into a parking lot for public buses.

 In 1976, Vellucci clashed with Harvard and MIT over their plans to begin genetic engineering on recombinant DNA.
 He attempted to ban genetic engineering in Cambridge, where the labs for both universities were located, due to fears that scientists might accidentally create dangerous organisms.
 This proposed ban led to extensive hearings featuring extensive debates between scientists, including David Baltimore, and members of the Cambridge City Council.
 After several months the mayor allowed the proposed ban to be decided by a panel of Cambridge residents, who eventually decided against the proposed ban.

+Mayor Alfred E. Vellucci Community Plaza in Inman Square is named for Vellucci.
+Vellucci died in Cambridge in October 2002, at the age of 87.